2026 Master’s SLP Open House

 Kristin Murphey, M.S., CCC-SLP

 Kristin joined the clinical faculty of the Department of Communication Sciences and Disorders in 2022.
-She has 12 years of clinical experience as a medical Speech Language Pathologist across a variety of settings including skilled nursing facilities, home health and outpatient.
-Kristin’s clinical interests include treatment of communication and swallowing disorders resulting from neurodegenerative diseases and neurological injury, medically complex feeding and swallow disorders, sensory integration, and family counseling.
-She established a private practice serving Dane County in 2021 providing evaluation and intervention to pediatric and adult clients.
+Kristin has over 15 years of clinical experience as a speech language pathologist across medical and university settings.
+She primarily worked in skilled nursing, home health and outpatient care and currently supervises clients in the UW Speech and Hearing Clinic (UWSHC) and Dewane Neurorehabilitative Pro Bono Clinic on campus.
+Kristin’s primary clinical interests include treatment of communication and swallowing disorders resulting from neurodegenerative diseases and neurological injury and patient and caregiver counseling.

 Learn more about Kristin Murphey, M.S., CCC-SLP